 018 is a year the international community has predicted a slow but steady growth of the Nigerian economy.
 The International Monetary Fund, IMF welcomed the stability recorded in Nigeria's foreign exchange market.
-Available statistics have shown that compared to a year ago, inflation in Nigeria had continued to drop to 13.34 per cent as of March 2018 when compared to about 19 per cent last year.
+Available statistics have shown in Nigeria had continued to drop to 13.34 per cent as of March 2018 when compared to about 19 per cent last year.
 Things have improved significantly in Nigeria.
-And the capital inflow due to recovery in oil prices globally is Nigerian maritime sector, it is our hope that the industry also seen as responsible.
+And the capital inflow due to recovery in oil prices globally is also seen as responsible.